My Home Food That’s Amore- Hounded by the Whore – Pasta alla Puttanesca

 Monthly Archives: May 2011

-Crespelle with Spinach and Ricotta
+Crespelle with Spinach, Ricotta and Taleggio

 Now that we all know how to make ‘crespelle’ (thin pancakes just like crepes) — see ‘The Peerless Pancake’ post — and now that we all know how easy it is to make bechamel — see ‘The Queen of Sauces’ … Continue reading